johakovi/Winlator-Frost/README.md

 - `LLVMPIPE` - Use this if you want to run software apps `(not for game)`

 # Known issue in Winlator@Frost
-- Snapdragon 8s gen 3 `Adreno​ 735` container not starting issue
+- ~~Snapdragon 8s gen 3 `Adreno​ 735` container not starting issue~~ (now it's working)
-- Snapdragon 8 gen 3 `Adreno 750` may not working/compatible with this mod
+- Some game in Snapdragon 8 gen 3 may not working or have a performance hit
 - Some game have a xinput issue which virtual gamepad are not working

 # What is the difference between bench and without bench apk?